ARM-software/psa-api/doc/ext-pake/api/pake.rst

         *   -   key confirmation
             -   `PSA_PAKE_CONFIRMED_KEY` --- requesting that the secret key is confirmed before it can be returned.

-    The algorithm and primitive values must be set for all PAKE algorithms, the key confirmation values is only required for some PAKE algorithms.
+    Valid algorithm, primitive, and key confirmation values must be set when using a PAKE cipher suite.

     .. admonition:: Implementation note